cuthbertLab/music21/buildDoc/staticDocs/installWindows.rst

 The first lines of text displayed will include a version number.
 Make sure it begins with 2.6.0 or higher, but not 3.0 or 3.1, etc.

 If your version is too old, download a newer version as above.
+You may want to upgrade to 2.7 even if you are on 2.6 already.

 Download music21